 Study Abroad

-“Study abroad,” in this policy, means off-campus, academic credit instruction which is delivered outside the United States primarily to regular on-campus students.
+“Study abroad,” in this policy, means off-campus, academic credit instruction or zero credit offering course which is delivered outside the United States primarily to regular on-campus students.

 Unit

 “Unit,” in this policy, means an academic department/ division under the administration of a UNT official with responsibilities for personnel actions.